 Can I use my Stadia controller with other platforms?

 Yes!
-Whether Stadia shuts down or not, it's useful to know what else you can do with your Stadia controller.
+Whether Stadia shuts down or not, it's helpful to know what else you can do with your Stadia controller.
 It's compatible with Steam, Epic, Origin, EA Desktop, or Xbox Cloud Gaming for Android.
 However, it only works if you connect it to your PC via a USB-C to USB-A cable or your phone with a USB-C to USB-C cable.
 The Stadia controller was updated to connect wirelessly to devices, but this functionality only works for Stadia.

 Once it's plugged in, you'll need to make sure the service recognizes it.
 For example, you also need to enable Big Picture Mode in Steam settings to let the Steam client detect the controller.
 Then, you'll need to choose a controller configuration or map buttons to the controller for it to work.